Best Smartphone Under $500 (2026): 7 Tested — Camera, Battery & Gaming

 We compared 11 mid-range phones in 2026.
-Here are the 7 best smartphones under $500 — for cameras, battery, gaming, longevity, and clean software.
+The 7 best smartphones under $500 — Pixel 8a, Galaxy A55, Moto Edge and OnePlus Nord — ranked for cameras, battery life, gaming, and 5-year software support.

 Affiliate disclosure: This page contains affiliate links.
 If you buy through them we earn a small commission at no extra cost to you.